 Castlery | Mar 2, 2022

-One of the most important things to consider when buying new sheets is thread count.
-In general, sheets with a higher thread count are softer, smoother, and more durable than those with fewer threads per square inch.
+One of the most important things to consider when buying new sheets is the thread count.
+In general, sheets with a higher thread count are softer, smoother, and more durable compared to those with a lower thread count.
 However, while thread count can be an indicator of quality, this isn’t always the case.

 No sweat – For those who tend to sleep warm, the Percale Duvet & Sheet Set is cool to the touch, keeping you comfy throughout the night.

 Generally, bedsheets with a higher thread count are made with finer yarns, resulting in a smoother, denser, and more durable fabric.
-These fabrics cost more to make and are typically more expensive than other bedsheets.
+The sheets may also feel heavy, something that can make bedding feel even more luxurious and indulgent.

 When a sateen weave is used, there are fewer intersections between vertical and horizontal threads compared to a percale weave.
 This means that more threads can be packed into the same area, resulting in a heavier fabric and a higher thread count.

 Lightweight yet extremely durable, the Percale Duvet & Sheet Set gets softer with every wash.